Nail your bride speech

 - your side-kicks for the day – bridesmaids etc

-Of course there may be others you want to mention (children you already have ?) but resist the urge to read out half the guest list.
-Nothing kills off a speech quicker than a tedious thank you list, esp if you’re one of the few guests who doesn’t get a mention.
+There may be others you want to mention (children or your partner already have?) but resist the urge to read out half the guest list.
+Nothing kills off a speech quicker than a tedious thank you list.

 The 5 rules to writing a great bride’s speech